 Potential risks of laparoscopic lymph node dissection

 Lymph node removal can cause side effects.
-These may only last for a short time after treatment but might last for weeks, months, or years after treatment has finished.
-It is important to remember that not everyone gets all possible side effects and there are ways to manage any side effects you do get.
+These may only last for a short time after treatment but might last for weeks, months, or years after treatment.
+It is important to remember that not everyone gets all possible side effects, and there are ways to manage any side effects you do get.

-It is important to consult your doctor if you experience any discomfort, pain or any of the following complications post the lymph node dissection:
+It is essential to consult your doctor if you experience any discomfort, pain or any of the following complications post the lymph node dissection: